antigx/api-to-do-list/README.md

 ```
 npm start
 ```
-The application will be available at http://localhost:3000.
+The application will be available at http://localhost in the PORT displayed in the terminal.
 You can access the API endpoints described above locally using this base URL.

 ### Explore the API
 You can use tools like Postman to interact with the API endpoints locally.
 Make requests to http://localhost:3000/todos for managing ToDo items.